LOCATION: Tucson, Arizona

 PROJECT TYPE: Water Management Agreements

-WRCs GENERATED: No
+WRCs GENERATED: Yes

 The San Pedro River is the last major free-flowing river in the American Southwest and is of major ecological importance as it hosts two-thirds of the bird diversity in the United States, providing critical habitat for over 300 species of migrating birds.
 Despite its great ecological importance, the San Pedro River suffers from chronic low flows that result in part from extensive over pumping and use of groundwater.
 These low flow conditions negatively affect vegetation along the river banks and also reduce habitat available to support fish and wildlife.